sundials-codes/sundials-manyvector-demo/README.md

   ./build-sundials.sh
 ```

-Where `[projid]` is the Summit project ID.
+Where `[projid]` is a Summit project ID.
 For more information on the setup and
 build scripts see the README file in the [scripts](./scripts) directory.
 As an
 alternative, any of the dependencies for the demonstration code can be installed
 with the [Spack](https://github.com/spack/spack) package manager e.g.,